 - Add the remaining 3 egg yolks to the bowl and mix on low speed until combined (note: the batter will be thick).

-- Stir ¼ of the egg whites into the batter.
+- Stir ¼ of the egg whites into the Bundt cake batter.

 - Stir the bourbon soaked raisins into the batter.

 - Gently fold the remaining egg whites into the batter.
-Do not overmix.
+Do not overmix else you may deflate the egg whites.

 - Pour the batter into the greased/floured bundt pan and smooth the top with a spatula.

-- Remove the pan from the cake.
+- Carefully lift the pan off the cake.
 The cake should release on it's own.
 If not, carefully loosen the sides using a knife or small spatula.

 - Using a pastry brush, generously brush the bourbon syrup around the cake.
-Dust lightly with confectioners' sugar.
+Optional - dust lightly with a few tablespoons of powdered sugar.

 - Enjoy!